pyquantum/matsubara/docs/source/rc.rst

 Reaction Coordinate (RC)
 ########################

+In this example, we calculate dynamics of the spin-boson model using a Reaction Coordinate (RC) approach  corresponsing to two type of spectral densitities for the RC - flat bath (non Matsubara) and a Ohmic bath (Matsubara).

 .. code-block:: python

-	"""
-	Calculate dynamics of the spin-boson model using a Reaction Coordinate (RC) approach corresponsing to two type of spectral densitities for the RC - flat bath (non Matsubara) and a Ohmic bath (Matsubara)
-	"""
 	import numpy as np
 	from matsubara.correlation import (sum_of_exponentials, biexp_fit,
 	                                   bath_correlation, underdamped_brownian,